Zhengdong-uga/restaurant_ordering_OOP-/README.md

 the functionality of your system.
 End-to-end scenarios should be fairy complex, utilizing multiple classes, methods, and decision points to accomplish a task.
 Your two end-to-end scenarios must be distinct.
-[Sample end-to-end scenarios can be found in the Resources section on eLC.]

 2. Your application should use all four of the collections data types we covered:
 • Arrays, ArrayLists, HashMaps, HashSets
 Your application should take advantage of these datatypes considering their strengths and weaknesses for storing specific datasets.
 You’ll need to justify your choice for each data type in your final presentation.
 At least one of your collections must store a composition (has-A) relationship with one of your existing classes.
 Ex: In our Assignment, we had a Collection of type Employee inside the Company class.
 All 4 collections should be utilized in your demonstrated scenarios.
 Each scenario does not need to include all 4 collections – but all 4 must be utilized between the 2 scenarios

 3. Your application should follow an OOP design:
 • Implement the below principles of object-oriented programming:
 - Inheritance (is-A relationships)